Romanization (cultural): Legacy

 Roman names were adopted by some, and the Latin language was spread, which was greatly facilitated by the fact that many cultures were mostly oral (particularly for the Gauls and Iberians).
 Anyone who wanted to deal (through writing) with the bureaucracy and/or with the Roman market had to write in Latin.
 The extent of the adoption is subject to ongoing debate, as the native languages were certainly spoken after the conquests.
 Moreover, in the eastern half of the Empire, Latin had to compete with Greek, which largely kept its position as lingua franca and even spread to new areas.
 Latin became prominent in certain areas around new veteran colonies like Berytus.

-The ancient tribal laws were replaced by Roman law, with its institutions of property rights.
+The local customary laws were supplanted in part by Roman law, with its institutions regarding property and inheritance.

 Typically-Roman institutions, such as public baths, the imperial cult and gladiator fights, were adopted.

 Gradually, the conquered would see themselves as Romans.
 The process was supported by the Roman Republic and then by the Roman Empire.

 The entire process was facilitated by the Indo-European origin of most of the languages and by the similarity of the gods of many ancient cultures.
 They also already had trade relations and contacts with one another through the seafaring Mediterranean cultures like the Phoenicians and the Greeks.

 Romanization was largely effective in the western half of the empire, where native civilizations were weaker.
-In the Hellenized east, ancient civilizations like those of Ancient Egypt, Anatolia, The Balkans, Judea and Syria, effectively resisted all but its most superficial effects.
+In the Hellenized east, ancient civilizations like those of Ancient Egypt, Anatolia, the Balkans, Syria, and Palestine effectively resisted all but its most superficial effects.
 When the Empire was divided, the east, with mainly Greek culture, was marked by the increasing strength of specifically Greek culture and language to the detriment of the Latin language and other Romanizing influences, but its citizens continued to regard themselves as Romans.

 While Britain certainly was Romanized, its approximation to the Roman culture seems to have been smaller than that of Gaul.
-The most romanized regions, as demonstrated by Dott.
+The most Romanized regions, as demonstrated by Dott.
 Bernward Tewes and Barbara Woitas of the computing center of the Catholic University Eichstätt-Ingolstadt, were Italy, the Iberian Peninsula, Gaul, southern Germany and Dalmatia.

 Romanization in most of those regions remains such a powerful cultural influence in most aspects of life today that they are described as "Latin countries" and "Latin American countries".
 That is most evident in European countries in which Romance languages are spoken and former colonies that have inherited the languages and other Roman influences.
 According to Theodor Mommsen, cultural Romanization was more complete in those areas that developed a "neolatin language" (like Spanish, French, Italian, Portuguese, and Romanian).
 The same process later developed in the recent centuries' colonial empires.